Many artists have done the “back to basics” album at some point in their careers.

 Then again, it probably wouldn’t have mattered since it was clear that the band was running out of gas.
 According to Ocasek, the band wanted to get back to their original sound after veering hard into the slick production and heavily synthesized stylings of Heartbeat City.
 For one thing, Robinson had barely played live drums on that album, instead his parts had been mostly sequenced and sampled through drum machines.
 “It’s more down-to-earth and less synthesized,” Ocasek told the Boston Globe (as recounted in Ultimate Classic Rock).

 One way they tried to accomplish that was to formally record two songs they had demoed way back in 1977: “Ta Ta Wayo Wayo” and “Leave or Stay.”
 In one way, it made sense to record these two songs since they were looking for a sound closer to their classic 1978 self-titled debut, and those two songs were from that time period.
 But by revisiting old material, it raised questions as to whether or not the band had lost some of its inspiration.
-Plus, there’s a reason why they never recorded those songs — if they were so good, they would have already been on a Cars album (for the record, I actually quite like “Ta Ta Wayo Wayo,” but I can see why it didn’t make the cut for the debut album).
+Plus, there’s a reason why they never recorded those songs — if they were so good, they would have already been on a Cars album (for the record, I actually quite like “Ta Ta Wayo Wayo,” but let’s face — it sounds a lot like a demo and the title seems like one of those temporary placeholders songwriters use until they think of something better).

 All of that would have been academic if Ocasek, who had always come up with killer singles, had been able to weave his usual magic.
 However, the singles on Door to Door were fairly mediocre by his lofty standards.
 Lead single “You Are the Girl” featured a rare double lead vocal from Orr and Ocasek and was paired with a quirky, eye-catching video directed by filmmaker John Waters.
 The song, however, is fairly weak and forgettable — especially when you think of some of the other classic lead singles Ocasek has written (like “Just What I Needed,” “Let’s Go,” “Shake it Up” or “You Might Think“).